atdh/individual_project_db_3010/README.md

 For demonstration purposes, upon running the program, the user is asked to put in two key value pairs.
 Obviously, the hash map can hold significantly more key values pairs, but because we just want a short demonstration of it working, I'm only asking the user for two key value pair inputs.
 After putting in the two key value pairs, the program displays the contents of the database to verify that it is working.

+UPDATE: 11/17/2020
+**How to run it**
+- `cd updated_code` after opening individual_project_db_3010
+- `g++ -o main user.cpp superuser.cpp`
+- `./main`

+SYSTEM REQUIREMENT: It can run on linux, windows, mac.
+It's just a cpp file with no dependencies required to build/run.

 *********************************

 UPDATE: 10/23/2020